 Space in Paris is at a premium and costs dearly.
 Parisians are accustomed to living in much smaller spaces than North Americans, so an apartment suitable for four people in Paris will be quite a bit smaller than a North American home for four.

 Apartment buildings older than 100 years, which comprises most of central Paris, are unlikely to have elevators.
 If it does, it's been wedged into a tiny shaft and may not accommodate more than two or three people, much less lots of luggage!
-Therefore, a description of an apartment that does not mention "elevator" likely doesn't have one at all -- so don't expect to have 20th-century amenities in 17th, 18th or 19th-century Paris buildings.
+Therefore, a description of an apartment that does not mention "elevator" likely doesn't have one at all – so don't expect to have 20th-century amenities in 17th-, 18th-, or 19th-century Paris buildings.

 Even stairwells can be very narrow and steep.
-The European method of naming floor levels starts with zero, then one, two, three, etc. -- so a second level apartment means two flights of stairs.
+The European method of naming floor levels starts with zero, then one, two, three, etc. – so a second level apartment means two flights of stairs.
 Buildings can go as high as five or six flights, although we don't represent apartments any higher than three flights ("troisième étage").
-Even so, some ceiling heights are higher than others, and what counts really are the number of stairs and the height of the rise -- as many low-rise stairs are easier to mount than fewer high-rise stairs!
+Even so, some ceiling heights are higher than others, and what counts really are the number of stairs and the height of the rise – as many low-rise stairs are easier to mount than fewer high-rise stairs!

-If you choose an elevator-equipped building, be forewarned that the elevators often are out-of-order and that means you'll be climbing stairs for a while, so either choose an appartment on a lower floor or one on a high floor in a building with two elevators (very rare) in case one is non-functioning.
+If you choose an elevator-equipped building, be forewarned that the elevators often are out-of-order, and that means you'll be climbing stairs for a while, so either choose an apartment on a lower floor or one on a high floor in a building with two elevators (very rare) in case one is non-functioning.
 Keep in mind that the higher you go, the more light you may have, particularly on narrow streets or small courtyards (if that's important to you), so you may find mounting stairs a big plus!

 Walls and ceilings may be a bit thin, so it's also not at all unusual to hear noise from your neighbors or from people on the street.
 An apartment on a well-trafficked street will hear the noise from the cars, buses, motorbikes and even the daily trash collectors!
-It's the city with lots of life, so if you're sensitive to noise, opt for an apartment on the courtyard or bring ear plugs!
+It's the city with lots of life, so if you're sensitive to noise, opt for an apartment on the courtyard or bring earplugs!
 But don't expect the sounds of birds chirping like you might in the countryside.

 Most buildings in Paris didn't have plumbing until relatively recently, so consider how modern bathroom facilities have to fit in to the floor plan of a modern apartment.
-If it uses a hot water tank instead of a "chaudière" (gas-heated instant hot water), the tank may not be large enough to accommodate many long, hot showers coming from modern rain shower heads!
+If it uses a hot water tank instead of a "chaudière" (gas-heated instant hot water), the tank may not be large enough to accommodate many long, hot showers coming from modern rain showerheads!